Dorian Wilson

-Dorian Wilson (born in 1964) is an American conductor and musical director.
+Dorian Wilson (born in 1964, died in 2024) was an American conductor and musical director.

-Wilson has achieved widespread acclaim, especially in Germany and Russia.
+Wilson achieved widespread acclaim, especially in Germany and Russia.
 In September 2010, Wilson opened the 2010/2011 season for the Chattanooga Symphony and Opera with a concert of Schubert's and Shostakovich's 5th symphonies.
 In October 2011 he conducted a Beethoven concert with Harriet Krijgh, Kim Barbier and Matsuda Lina in Hanoi.

-In recognition of his work over the years, Wilson has been made Permanent Guest Conductor of the St Petersburg Symphony.
+In recognition of his work over the years, Wilson was made Permanent Guest Conductor of the St Petersburg Symphony.